-Year ending March 31,
+Year ending March 31, 2023 \$ 8,799

-Rent expense for the years ended March 31, 2021 and 2020 was approximately \$23,000 and \$24,000, respectively.
+Rent expense for the years ended March 31, 2022 and 2021 was approximately \$22,000 in both years ended March 31, 2022 and 2021, respectively.

 Litigation

 The Company is subject to various claims and legal proceedings covering a wide range of matters that arise in the ordinary course of its business activities.
 Management believes that any liability that may ultimately result from the resolution of these matters will not have a material adverse effect on the financial condition, cash flows or results of operations of the Company.